Stanley Wijesundera

-Stanley Wijesundera was a Sri Lankan academic.
-A professor of Chemistry, he was the first vice chancellor of the University of Colombo from 1979 to 1989 and was the chairman of the Association of Commonwealth Universities from 1983 to 1984.
+Stanley Wijesundera (6 December 1923 – 8 March 1989) was a Sri Lankan academic.
+He served as the first Vice chancellor of the University of Colombo from 1979 to 1988.
+A Professor of Biochemistry, he was the chairman of the Association of Commonwealth Universities from 1983 to 1984.
+Professor Wijesundera was assassinated by the JVP hitmen during the 1987–89 JVP Insurrection.